Staying on the Manifold: Geometry-Aware Noise Injection: Related Work

 \section{Related Work}

-A recent work \cite{ferianc2024navigatingnoisestudynoise} surveys classical perspectives and modern advances for how noise injection influences learning .
-Bishop's analysis \cite{10.1162/neco.1995.7.1.108} of Gaussian input noise is restricted to considering the Gauss-Newton part of the Hessian with the argument that the non-linear modelling error (NME) vanishes at an optimum \cite{10.1162/neco.1995.7.1.108}.
-The implications of this were recently discussed in the paper \cite{dauphin2024neglectedhessiancomponentexplains}, with the conclusion that the neglected Hessian component can play a crucial role in shaping the geometry of the loss surface. \\
+A recent work \cite{ferianc2024navigatingnoisestudynoise} surveys classical perspectives and modern advances for how noise injection influences learning.
 Instead of assuming that the input points live on a manifold, we can also enforce that the parameters of the model belong to a manifold.
-A previous work \cite{an1996effects} analyses the impact of adding Gaussian noise to weights of a parametric model .
+A previous work \cite{an1996effects} analyses the impact of adding Gaussian noise to weights of a parametric model.
 Other works \cite{massart2022orthogonal, massion2024minimizers} study orthogonal regularisers on the weight matrices, promoting the columns to be orthonormal.
 These constraints restrict the parameter space to the Stiefel or Grassmann manifolds, which improves numerical stability.
 This line of work highlights that geometry can be injected not only through noise in the input space but also by shaping the structure of the model’s parameters.
-Another approach to noise injection considers adding structured noise to the gradient during training with gradient-based optimisers for improved generalisation \cite{orvieto2022anticorrelated, orvieto2023explicit}. \\
+Other works inject noise to the gradient during training with gradient-based optimisers for improved generalisation \cite{orvieto2022anticorrelated, orvieto2023explicit}. \\

 In the context of Riemannian representation learning, adding noise according to the structure of the manifold stabilises results in the recent paper \cite{bjerregaard2025riemannian}.
 This approach replaces the traditional encoder–decoder setup with a Riemannian generative decoder.
 It directly optimises manifold-valued latent variables via a Riemannian optimiser, thereby avoiding the difficulties of approximating densities on complex manifolds.
 By enforcing the manifold structure during training, the learnt latent representations remain aligned with the intrinsic geometry of the data, leading to more interpretable models and stable training dynamics. \\